Maguireoooo/MIST4610-Project1-Group9/README.md

 <img width="632" alt="Screenshot 2025-03-12 at 10 30 54 PM" src="https://github.com/user-attachments/assets/fd033012-9017-4a17-8515-b37940eec1af" />

+3. This query retrieves data from the "Suppliers" and "Flowers" tables to identify the top three suppliers based on the number of flowers they provide to the shop.
+By summing the total flower quantity supplied by each vendor, the business can determine its most valuable suppliers, ensuring strong relationships and efficient inventory management.

 <img width="620" alt="Screenshot 2025-03-12 at 10 31 15 PM" src="https://github.com/user-attachments/assets/d13e0236-ef99-4f0d-999f-0a22ca1fc0c5" />

 # Database Information: